jineshrs2398/jineshrs2398.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website, where I showcase my expertise in robotics engineering and computer vision.
-With a Bachelor's degree in Electrical and Electronics Engineering and a Master's degree in Robotics Engineering from Worcester Polytechnic Institute, I have honed my skills in deep learning and robotics.
+Welcome to my website, I am Jinesh Rajasekhar, a Computer Vision Engineer and Robotics Specialist passionate about leveraging advanced technologies to solve real-world challenges.
+With a Master's degree in Robotics Engineering from Worcester Polytechnic Institute and extensive hands-on experience in computer vision, deep learning, and robotics, I have led innovative projects, such as designing a robotic hand for deaf-blind individuals and achieving 90% accuracy in real-time gesture recognition.

-In my professional experience, I have worked as a Research Assistant at WPI, where I developed RGB-guided LiDAR point cloud completion using a CNN.
-I have also worked as a Software Engineer at HTIC, where I built a graphical user interface for the 6-DOF Image-guided Surgical Robot using PyQT.
-Additionally, I have experience working on designing a wearable device to monitor the gait movement of older adults at IIT Madras.
+My expertise spans Python, C++, PyTorch, TensorFlow, and embedded systems, which I’ve used to develop impactful solutions like 3D object reconstruction, visual odometry, and autonomous robotic systems.
+My work combines technical rigor with creativity, delivering results that enhance accessibility, healthcare, and automation.

+Through collaboration with multidisciplinary teams and a commitment to innovation, I continue to push the boundaries of robotics and AI to make a tangible difference in people's lives.
+Explore my portfolio to see the exciting projects I’ve worked on!